 Q: What about modems?

 Q: Why would I want a Managed WiFi plan?

 A: With a Managed WiFi plan, we will provide a high-end router at installation that our department can prepare and troubleshoot.
-Additionally, customers on a Managed WiFi plan that have larger floor plans will be issued a WiFi extender to ensure wireless coverage throughout the home, at no additional expense.
 If you provide your own router and have a connection issue that is determined to be outside of our network and hardware, we will not be able to troubleshoot a router or other equipment we have not issued.

 Q: If I want to provide my own router, how much should I expect to pay for a decent one?